Masculine or feminine nouns in French? - tips to know the gender in French ♂️ ♀️

 If you attend 100 % of these courses, you can be reimbursed by the platform between 50 and 100 % of the price of these courses depending on the formula you choose.

-If you are interested, please go to their website to read all the conditions of this program.
+If you're interested, don't hesitate to visit their website to read all the terms and conditions of this program.

-The platform offers you an extra bonus if you use my code that I put in the description of this video.
-Anyway, if you try this platform, I hope you will like it as much as I did.
+The platform offers you an extra bonus if you use my code, which I've included in the description of this video.
+Anyway, if you give this platform a try, I hope you like it as much as I do.

-Let's go back to the masculine and feminine.
-As I was saying, it's mainly the endings of words that will tell you whether the words are masculine or feminine.
-Rather than memorizing whether words are feminine or masculine, I advise you to remember these endings.
+Let's get back to masculine and feminine.
+As I was saying, it's the endings that tell you whether words are masculine or feminine.
+Rather than memorizing whether words are feminine or masculine, I'd advise you to memorize these endings.

-It is much less complicated, it requires much less work.
-80 % of time, it will be good, you won't go wrong.
+It's a lot less complicated, a lot less work.
+80 % of time, it'll be good, you won't go wrong.

 Let's start with word endings.

-First of all, there are the words in "ette".
+First, there are the "ette" words.
 A fork, a trumpet, a toilet.

 Of course, you know French, there are always exceptions.
 For example, here, an exception is a skeleton.
-But as I was telling you, 80 % of the time, words that end in "ette" will be feminine words.
+But as I was saying, 80 % of the time, words ending in "ette" will be feminine words.

-By the way, feel free to comment if you know of any other exceptions.
+By the way, please feel free to comment if you know of any other exceptions.

 Then there are the "ion" endings.
-For example a discussion, a mission, a demonstration, an action or a ban.
-There are also words in "ance - ence".
+For example, discussion, mission, demonstration, action or prohibition.
+Then there are words in "ance - ence".
 Luck, power, vacation, experience, science or competence.

-Here there is only one exception, and that is the word "silence".
+The only exception is the word "silence".
 Silence.

 Words ending in ade, ode and ude are usually feminine.

-This is for example the case of a stadium, a code or an episode, for example an episode of a TV series.
+For example, a stadium, a code or an episode, such as an episode of a TV series.

-Tee.
-The words ending with "tee" are mostly feminine words.
-There is freedom, equality and fraternity.
-We also have health, half, society or friendship.
+Té.
+The words ending in "té" are mostly feminine, too.
+There's liberty, equality and fraternity.
+There's also health, half, society and friendship.

-As usual, there are exceptions, this is especially the case with the side and summer.
-The season, the summer.
-Then there are the words that end with "lle".
+As usual, there are exceptions, and this is particularly true of the side and summer.
+The season, summer.
+Then there are the words that end in "lle".

 We have the city, the girl, the bike seat, the mutual, the size, the size of the clothes, the battle, a frog, a wonder or a bottle, there are plenty.

-Then we have the words in "ure" which are mostly feminine.
+Then there are the "ure" words, which are mostly feminine.
 URE.

-The car, the temperature, the lock or the break.
-Then we have the words in "asse" and "esse", so asse, and esse which are mostly feminine.
+Car, temperature, lock or break.
+Then there are words in "asse" and "esse", so asse and esse are mostly feminine.

 The cup, the terrace, sadness, wisdom or tenderness.

 "eur" for inanimate things.
-So, when we are not talking about, for example, someone's job, but rather when we are talking about an object or a concept. "eur", in most cases will be the ending of words that are feminine.
+So, for example, when we're not talking about someone's job, but rather about an object or a concept.
+In most cases, "eur" will be the ending of words that are feminine.

 For example the flower, the fear, the heat or the color.

-Of course, the list of endings I'm giving you is not exhaustive.
-And by the way, if you also know other endings that are typical for feminine or masculine words, don't hesitate to put them in comments to help the rest of the community.
+Of course, this list of endings is by no means exhaustive.
+And by the way, if you know of any other endings that are typical of feminine or masculine words, don't hesitate to post them as a comment to help the rest of the community.

 It's always interesting to get new tips.

 Let's move on to the typical endings of masculine words.
-As for the feminine words, these endings will give you the indication of the gender in 80 % of the cases.
+As with feminine words, these endings will give you an indication of gender in 80 % of cases.

-Words that end in "teur" are mostly masculine.
-The fan, a vacuum cleaner, a fire extinguisher when there is a fire or a projector to watch movies.
+Words ending in "teur" are mostly masculine.
+The fan, a vacuum cleaner, a fire extinguisher or a projector for watching movies.

 Two exceptions that come to mind are height and slow.
 But like I said, most of the time, these are masculine words.